galpin/pluck/README.md

 Most of the time, Pluck is used to transform the GraphQL query directly into one or more data-frames.
 However, it is also possible to retreive the the raw GraphQL response (as well as the data-frames) by not immeadiately iterating over the return value.

-The return value is a `PluckResponse` object and contains the `data` and `errors` from the raw GraphQL response and map of `Dict[str, DataFrame]` containing each data-frame in the query.
+The return value is a `pluck.Response` object and contains the `data` and `errors` from the raw GraphQL response and map of `Dict[str, DataFrame]` containing each data-frame in the query.
 The name of the frame corresponds to the field on which the `@frame` directive is placed or `default` when using implicit mode.

 ```python